Frequently Asked Questions for Junior Southern Level 1, 1A, 2, and 3 tournaments.

 January: Draw size will be 128 with players taken right off the Southern Standings List of the age division in question.

 June: Same format and selection as has been.
-No changes at this time.
+Four (4) Wildcards will be issued The deadline for submitting an application for Wildcards is Monday June 5th, at 9:00 am, ET.
 Players will qualify through their State Qualifier or State requirements, and you can click here for the state endorsement requirements.

 10s Draw East-64; Central & West-32